 Rutgers Global Health Institute awards Global Health Seed Grants to faculty conducting collaborative, interdisciplinary activities that address health inequities in New Jersey and around the world.
 These grants are awarded in one of two categories: 1) Education, Training, and Capacity Building and 2) Research.

-Research projects previously funded by Global Health Seed Grants are listed below.
+Research projects that have been funded by Global Health Seed Grants are listed below.
 For projects funded in the Education, Training, and Capacity Building category, visit this page.

 Development of a Mobile Health App to Improve the Safe Use, Storage, and Disposal of Opioid Medications (2020)

-Ann D. Bagchi, PhD, DNP, FNP-C, APN, Division of Nursing Science, School of Nursing
+Ann D. Bagchi, Division of Nursing Science, School of Nursing

 Between 1999 and 2017, the United States saw nearly five times as many drug overdose deaths involving prescription opioid medications.
 A key driver of the epidemic is the misuse of legitimately prescribed opioid medications, such as more frequent dosing than prescribed and sharing prescribed medications with others.
 Education provided to patients via mobile technology may help to increase their knowledge of appropriate use of opioid medications; however, knowledge does not always translate into behavior modification.
 This study will use input from patients and providers to develop and test three versions of a mobile health app designed to improve appropriate opioid use.
 A goal of the study is to understand how patient-facing technology can be deployed to increase both knowledge and behaviors consistent with safe opioid use, storage, and disposal.
 Additionally, because the COVID-19 pandemic has dramatically increased reliance on telehealth technologies, this study will provide evidence on how to ensure that telehealth solutions can be made more accessible and user-friendly for all consumers, beyond the opioid epidemic.